IBSim/VirtualLab/docs/source/install.rst

 If you choose to perform the installation manually, in addition to Apptainer you will need both `git <https://git-scm.com/downloads>`_, `python <https://www.python.org/>`_ version 3.9+ and optionally the pip package `pyinstaller <https://pyinstaller.org/en/stable/>`_.

-First you will need clone our git repository with:
+First, you will need to clone our git repository with:
 :bash:`git clone https://gitlab.com/ibsim/virtuallab.git`

-Next you need to download the latest version of the manager container from dockerhub.
+Next, you need to download the latest version of the manager container from dockerhub.
 To do this run :bash:`apptainer build VL_Manager.sif docker://ibsim/virtuallab:latest` then place the generated VLManager.sif file into the Containers directory of the **VirtualLab** repository which you cloned in the previous step.

 The next step is to generate an executable.
 The original script the executable is based on is VL_server.py.
 So from here you have essentially 2 options:

-1. run the script directly with :bash:`python3 VL_server.py --test`
+1. Run the script directly with :bash:`python3 VL_server.py --test`
 2. Build an executable yourself using pyinstaller by running :bash:`pyinstaller -n VirtualLab -F VL_server.py`

 .. note:: As mentioned previously, all the other container modules get downloaded automatically the first time they are used.
 However, regardless of your container choice they are all hosted on dockerhub under `ibsim <https://hub.docker.com/u/ibsim>`_.
 You could always pull/build them from there if desired.
 Alternatively, the dockerfiles used to create the containers can be found in a separate github `repo <https://github.com/IBSim/VirtualLab>`_ that is itself linked to Dockerhub.